-Junction of White River and Yukon River.
-The White River moves large volumes of glacial silt from its headwaters, and is readily recognized by its distinctive milky colour.
-Local First Nation names for White River all make reference to this feature.
 The names of places reflect Yukon's diverse culture, history, and landscape.
 Names such as Aishihik, Kusuwa and Tuchitua are just a few of the native names found on a modern map of the Yukon.
 Yukon First Nations named rivers, mountains, lakes and landmarks long before the first non-native explorers and settlers arrived in the territory.
 Names such as Gyò Cho Chú (Big Salmon River) tell where animals and fish are plentiful.
-Other names, such as Thechäl Mān (Sekulman Lake), 'Stone Scraper for Hides' describe artifacts, people and events.
+Other names, such as Thechàl Mān (Sekulman Lake), 'Stone Scraper for Hides' describe artifacts, people and events.
 Today's Yukon First Nations still remember these names and are working to record them for future generations.